 - Limit the number of people you see; the more people you interact with, the more chance the virus has to spread.
-The exact guidance on how many people are permitted to meet indoors and outdoors is different in England, Northern Ireland, Scotland and Wales.
+The exact guidance on how many people are permitted to meet indoors and outdoors is based on the level of restrictions where you live.
+These are different in England, Northern Ireland, Scotland and Wales.

 - Work from home if you can.
 Your employer should support you to do this.
 If your workplace is open and you cannot work from home, you can go to work.
 Your employer should have made sure your place of work is 'COVID-secure'.